 How to Make Vegan Potato Leek Soup

-- Bring a large pot of water to boil; clean and chop leeks; peel and dice potatoes into cubes
+- Bring a large pot of water to boil; clean and chop leeks; peel and cube potatoes

-- Cook diced potatoes until tender; drain and reserve potato water
+- Cook cubed potatoes until tender; drain and reserve potato water

 - Saute chopped leeks in oil

 - Add cooked potatoes; mash and combine well

 - Season with salt and pepper

 Texture: When I make this creamy vegan potato and leek soup, I cut all the potatoes into cubes.
 Then, I take 2 cups of those cubed potatoes and set them aside.